 In early March, cybersecurity professionals around the world filled the San Francisco Moscone Convention Center’s sprawling exhibition halls to discuss and learn about everything infosec, from public key encryption to incident response, and from machine learning to domestic abuse.

 It was RSA Conference 2019, and Malwarebytes showed up to attend and present.
-Our Wednesday afternoon session—“One person can change the world—the story behind GDPR”—explored the European Union’s new, sweeping data privacy law which, above all, protects “personal data.”
+Our Wednesday afternoon session—“One person can change the world—the story behind GDPR”—explored the European Union’s new, sweeping data privacy law which, above all, protects “personal data,” which sounds an awful lot like “personally identifiable information.”

 But the law’s broad language—and finite, severe penalties—left audience members with a lingering question: What exactly is personal data?